 “They treat us like we’re the problem when we should be working together to achieve a solution.”

-Most Sydney live music venues which exist inside the city’s so-called ‘party precinct’ — including but not limited to Frankie’s Pizza, Brighton Up Bar, Plan B Small Club, The Basement and The World Bar — have not been affected by the Supreme Court’s decision, and will continue operating under the lockouts.
+Most Sydney live music venues that exist inside the city’s so-called ‘party precinct’ — including but not limited to Frankie’s Pizza By The Slice, Brighton Up Bar, Plan B Small Club, The Basement and The World Bar — have not been affected by the Supreme Court’s ruling, and will continue to operate under the lockouts.
 It also seems as if Oxford Art Factory, despite being ruled exempt, will continue to uphold the laws as well.

-Meanwhile, the results of the Callinan Review into the effectiveness of Sydney’s lockout laws have been delayed by two weeks in the wake of the recent Supreme Court ruling, and are now set to be handed down on 13th September.
+Meanwhile, the results of the Callinan Review into the effectiveness of Sydney’s lockout laws have been delayed by two weeks in the wake of the Supreme Court’s ruling, and are now set to be handed down on 13th September.

 Report by Emmy Mack.
-Writing by Tom Williams.
+Edited by Tom Williams.